 Pellet stoves: an ecologically sound replacement

-So I replaced my cold and drafty fireplace with a wood burning insert.
+So I replaced my cold and drafty fireplace with a wood burning insert (“insert” means putting a stove…into a fireplace!)
 Before Montreal enacted the 2013 anti-fireplace law (controversial, for good reason), I wanted to install an EPA-certified stove insert.
 But at the time, the city disallowed solid fuel stoves and masonry heaters.
 The law is now revised, so that fuel type is not important if the emissions certification protects air quality.

 I prefer solid wood as fuel, because to have local private forests, we need to value them.
 The best way to value them on private land, after the joy of owning a forest of course, is to have woodlots.
 Firewood comes from dropped deadwood and selective logging.
 Cutting a small percentage of a forest every year (around 3%) is sustainable and generally not considered harmful for an ecosystem (considering every tree on a case by case basis).
 Now what happens if we don’t value firewood?
 We will lose our forests as landowners transform them into something more “profitable.”

 Still, I decided on a pellet stove (pellets are compressed sawdust from the milling process).
 I did my research, acquired the permit, and bought the Harmon P35i pellet stove insert.
 It heats up to 900 square feet, which is enough to make my TV den / home office nice and toasty.
 Foyers Lambert did the job in late fall, 2014, and we installed the tile surround on the floor in the spring of 2015.